 El Capitolio, Prado, e/ San José y Dragones, Habana Vieja, Cuba – El Capitolio, or the National Capitol Building in Havana, Cuba, held the government of Cuba from 1929 until the Cuban Revolution in 1959.
 The current government of Cuba has been slowly restoring the building to be used once again as the home of Cuba’s National Assembly.

 THE BEACH: You cannot go to Cuba and not have a beach day.
 Only a short 20-30 minute drive from Havana, we recommend Playa Tarará.
 This beach is easily accessible to tourists via a the Transtur, an air-conditioned tourist bus.
 Pick up the T-3 Bus Route (Bus to Tarará) at Parque Central (across the street from the Capitol).
 The sign for the bus is located on a pole.
 You need cash in order to pay for the ticket.
 It will cost you $10 CUC for a one-day pass that is good for a round-trip to and from Tarará.
-Ask the tour person on the bus when the last bus of the day is and how often they stop at the Tarará drop off.
+Ask the tour person on the bus when the last bus of the day leaves and how often they stop at the Tarará drop off.

 Get off at the Ciudad Tarará/Playa stop #3.
 The bus will drop you off directly in front of Casa Club.
 You can buy an all day eat/drink pass which allows you use of the facilities as well.
 We opted to pay for a few drinks and snacks at the club.
 We spent most of our time at an almost entirely secluded beach since it was the off-season.

-THE END OF A JOURNEY: I thoroughly enjoyed roaming the streets of Old Havana as music seeped through the cracks of crumbling buildings trapped in a constant state of the past.
+THE END OF A JOURNEY: I thoroughly enjoyed roaming the streets of Old Havana as music oozed through the cracks of crumbling buildings trapped in a constant state of the past.
 The people of Cuba will be the thing I remember the most – the country’s officials should see them as their biggest asset – as they are always smiling, singing and dancing; seemingly ready to party at a moments notice.
 Our brief but enjoyable time in this tropical island fraught with memories of a revolution long past with the ever-present knowing of an inevitable high-tech future on the horizon was memorable and lasting.
 I would go back to Cuba in a heartbeat for the cigars, the beach, and el béisbol, the only thing I regret not witnessing on our trip to the past.
 I overheard an American calling home on his cellphone in the airport as we were getting ready to catch our plane.
-The excitement in his voice alone as he described the crowd at the game made me green with jealousy.
+The excitement in his voice as he described the crowd at the game made me green with envy.